laszloszlatki/Higher-Diploma/Programming Project/README.md

   * Only use the java.lang package

 ## Contents:
-**Workbook.java** - Utilities class for all the desired funtionallity
+**Workbook.java** - Utility class for all the desired funtionality
-**WorkbookDriver.java** - contains the main method to test program behaviour
+**WorkbookDriver.java** - contains the main method to test program behavior
 **JUnit_WorkbookTest.java** - contains a JUnit tests